 As desirable as losing weight quickly is, we need to shift our minds towards a different way of thinking.

 This is done by first, understanding the harm in losing fat quickly (such as with fad/crash diets) and the benefits of losing fat slowly (through developing healthy habits).

-Shifting our mindsets towards a realistic and appropriate time-frame of weight loss and developing healthy habits for long-term sustainability are two important keys to successful weight loss and/or weight loss maintenance.
+- Shifting our mindsets towards a realistic and appropriate time-frame of weight loss

 When setting up a weight loss plan, we really must learn to be more cautious of letting our innate desire to “speed up the process” cause us to schedule unrealistic weekly weight loss goals.